 3. Take Your Vitamins

 Several vitamins support cardiovascular health, which can help reduce your chance of getting varicose veins and reduce their symptoms if they do appear.
-Research has linked low vitamin K with circulatory problems and age-related vein calcification that contributes to varicose veins.[7, 8]
+Research has linked low vitamin K with circulatory concerns and age-related vein calcification that contributes to varicose veins.[7, 8]

 Vitamin C plays a role in the production of collagen and elastin — proteins that affect vein elasticity.
 Vitamin E is a strong antioxidant that works to keep free radicals from damaging blood cells.
 Vitamins B-3, B-12, and folic acid promote healthy circulation.
 Make sure you get enough of these vitamins either through your diet or plant-based supplements.